mirmilad/paging-coroutine/README.md

 	}
 }
 ```
+## Sample Project
+For more samples, see the modified version of `PagingWithNetworkSample` project [here](https://github.com/mirmilad/architecture-components-samples/tree/master/PagingWithNetworkSample).
+This Sample app was forked from official `architecture-components-samples` repository and has been modified to use paging-coroutine library.

 ## Compatibility
 Since [DataSource](https://developer.android.com/reference/androidx/paging/DataSource) and [PagedList](https://developer.android.com/reference/androidx/paging/PagedList) classes are used from origianl library, paging-coroutine library is compatible with [PagedListAdapter](https://developer.android.com/reference/androidx/paging/PagedListAdapter.html).